thaicuc/the-importance-of-living/contents/11-find-thyself-chuangtse.md

 answer.
 But we all agree that the busy self occupied in our daily activities is not quite the real self.
 We are quite sure we have lost something in the mere pursuit of living.
-When we watch a person running about looking for something in a field, the wise man can set a puzzle for all the spectators to solve "What has that person lost?"
+When we watch a person running about looking for something in a field, the wise man can set a puzzle for all the spectators to solve the question "What has that person lost?"

 Some one thinks it is a watch; another thinks it is a diamond brooch; and others will essay other guesses.
 After all these guesses have failed, the wise man who